ECHibiki/EroTweet/README.md

 # EroTweet
-System for creating a tweet queue with php and cronjobs<br/>
+System for creating a tweet queue with php and cronjobs
-Inspiration from no-you.com and https://github.com/mrbellek/twitterbot